-3.2 Staff at The Eaves Learning Centre will ensure that:
+3.2 The teaching staff at OUR School ensure that:

 - The curriculum at The Eaves Learning Centre is tailored to meet individual needs, interests and Educational, Health and Care Plans (EHCPs) - That they take account of national expectations and initiatives - The curriculum is reviewed regularly to ensure it meets the needs of all Pupils. - The curriculum is planned sequentially within subjects and across subjects to maximize contextual learning over time. - They will ensure that we maximize opportunities by delivering complementary experiences. - That we promote equality, regardless of race, religions, sex, sexual orientation, age, and disability. - That progress is monitored through assessment, and this is used to inform future planning and teaching, addressing pupils' gaps in knowledge. - Pupils are prepared for leaving formal education with a variety of life skills.